jchowdhury82/Used_Car_Price_Predictor/README.md

 - Better error handling to make the application robust to edge cases or invalid inputs
 - Use of cloud container registry like AWS ECR to add the cloud flavor

+## Thank You Note

+Big thanks to mentor and guide Mr. Jeremy Cunningham for his continuous support and patience throughout my learning journey.